Races in any of these categories may take the form of mass-start events or time trials.

 If you have a nice old bicycle that you actually want to ride (aside from the occasional parade) you are better off upgrading with newer parts.

-Sometimes it can be confusing to determine which end of a retainer faces which way, but careful examination of the retainer and the races it fits with will show the answer.
+Sometimes it can be confusing to determine which side of a retainer faces which way, but careful examination of the retainer and the races it fits with will show the answer.
 The fundamental principle is that the retainer never touches either the cup or cone race, it only touches the balls.
+If a retainer is installed backwards, the retainer rubs and the bearing can not be adjusted.

 Many cyclists consider these the finest "friction" type shift levers ever made.